unicef/giga-open-cost-model/docs/dev.md

 Additionally, the somewhat large memory guarantee is needed to run models for all schools in large countries (like Brazil).
 If the school data is broken down into smaller sub-regions for those larger countries, it's likely possible to make the memory guarantee significantly smaller.

-### Deployment Workflow

-Please note that the workflow is currently manually managed with the CLI explained below.
-The full deployment workflow looks as follows, which can all be managed with the `stack` CLI:
-1. Authenticate with GCP by running `./stack auth`.
-This will also configure the credentials for the GKE cluster to which jupyterhub is deployed
-2. Create a Docker image for the models, you can use the CLI in the root dir: `./stack create-image`
-3. Push the image to Actual's docker registry: `./stack push-image`
-4. Update or launch a new instance of the cluster with `./stack launch`

-> **Note** In order to authenticate with external services, [environment secrets](#environment-secrets) must be injected during deployment.

-> **Note** If you are building the application for the first time, you will want to also build a new jupyterhub image that allows creation of standalone dashboards.
-To do this you can simply run `./stack create-hub-image` followed by `./stack push-hub-image `.
-This will build and push an updated jupyterhub image that contains the dashboarding dependencies.
-The image name is referenced in the `stack` CLI as `IMAGE_NAME_HUB` and `HUB_VERSION`.
-Do note that this image name is also referenced in the helm values file under `hub.image`.

 ### Updating the Cluster + Local Testing